abc123me/Cheatsheets/linux.md

   - `-R` List files in subdirectories too (as well as their subdirectories)
   - `pwd` - Prints your current working directory<br>
 - `mkdir <name>` - Makes a directory
+## File modification
-`cat` - Reads a file<br>
+- `cat` - Reads a file<br>

-`touch` - Creates/Updates a file<br>
+- `touch` - Creates/Updates a file<br>
-`vi` - Fancy ass (but overly complicated) file editor<br>
+- `vi` - Fancy ass (but overly complicated) file editor<br>
-`nano` - Simple, good, easy-to-use file editor<br>
+- `nano` - Simple, good, easy-to-use file editor<br>
+## Other commands
+- `tmux` - Termianl multiplexer, allows multiple terminals in one terminal
+  - `Ctrl + B then [Arrow key]` moves to another terminal
+  - `Ctrl + B then Ctrl + [Arrow keys]` resizes the current terminal
+  - `Ctrl + B then %` creates a new terminal to the right of the old terminal
+  - `Ctrl + B then "` creates a new terminal under the old terminal
-`grep` - Searches for a pattern<br>
+- `grep` - Searches for a pattern<br>
-`find` - Lists all files in the directory and subdirectories, same as `ls -Rla` but faster
+- `find` - Recursively lists all files (not directories)
   - A directory can be provided to filter the search
   - Lets say you need to find your DHCP configuration file, you can use `find /etc | grep dhcp`

-`sudo` - Gives you the privledges of another user, default root
+- `sudo` - Gives you the privledges of another user, default root
   - The username of the other user is specified with the `-u <user>` argument
   - Only certain users are allowed to use the `sudo` command, these users are the users specified by the `/etc/sudoers` file

-# Basic system administration
+# Linux 101 - Basic system administration
+## Resource monitoring
-`top/htop` - Views information about running processes, `htop` is formatted<br>
+- `top` - Views information about running processes and system resources
+- `htop` - A formatted version of `top` (which has color)
+## Hardware monitoring
+- `lsusb/lspci` - Lists all devices on the usb/pci bus
+- `lsmod` - Lists all currently loaded kernel modules (aka. drivers)
+- `lshw` - Lists all hardware attached to the computer
+  - The `-C <name>` option can be used to list all items of a specific class
+  - Eg. `lshw -C Memory` lists all memory in the computer
+## Networking
-`ifconfig` - Views all active network interfaces, use the -a argument to show hidden interfaces<br>
+- `ifconfig` - Views all active network interfaces, use the -a argument to show hidden interfaces
+  - `ifconfig <iface> <ip>` - Changes the IP of `<iface>` to `<ip>`
-`iwconfig` - Views the wireless status of all wifi-enabled interfaces<br>
+- `iwconfig` - Views the wireless status of all wifi-enabled interfaces
+- `iptables` - Modifies the kernel's routing tables
-`dhclient <iface>` - Configures DHCP for a specified interface<br>
+- `dhclient <iface>` - Configures DHCP for a specified interface
-`lsusb/lspci` - Lists all devices on the usb/pci bus<br>
-`lsmod` - Lists all currently loaded kernel modules (aka. drivers)

-# Package management
+## Package management
-`apt/apt-get <mode>` - Most common package manager
+- `apt/apt-get <mode>` - Most common package manager
   - `install` installs a package
   - `remove` removes a package
   - `update` - Updates all packages
   - `upgrade` - Upgrades the current linux kernel
   - `purge` - Removes a package AND its configuration files
   - `autoremove` - Removes all unused packages